-- How individuals may access personal information about them that the business holds; and seek the correction of such information?
+- How can individuals access personal information that the business holds about them?
+And how can they correct this information?

-- How individuals may complain to the business about a breach of the Australian Privacy Principles and how the business deals with such a complaint?
+- How can individuals complain to the business about a breach of the Australian Privacy Principles and how will your business deal with such a complaint?

-- Whether the business discloses personal information to overseas recipients?
+- Does your business disclose personal information to overseas recipients?

-- If the business is likely to disclose personal information to overseas recipients – the countries in which such recipients are likely to be located (if it is practicable to specify those countries).
+- Is your business likely to disclose personal information to overseas recipients – the countries in which such recipients are likely to be located (if it is practicable to specify those countries).